 Please note that all content on this website (including, but not limited to, copy, images, commentary, advice, tips, hints, guides, observations) is provided as an informational resource only.
 It is not a substitute for correct and accurate diagnosis, or recommendation, or treatment by a medical professional.
 Please ensure that you obtain proper guidance from your GP, or another medical professional.
 The information provided on this website does not create any patient-medical expert relationship and must not be used in any way as a substitute for such.

-It is not known why chilblains occur when this temperature change happens, although some medical professionals have suggested that the increased blood supply leaks into nearby tissue and this results in swelling.
+Some medical professionals have suggested that the increased blood supply leaks into nearby tissue and this results in the swelling.
 This swelling then irritates the nerves in that area and results in a painful sensation.

 There are some factors that may increase the chances of getting chilblains at different stages of your life.
 These include…